Columbia Gas to pay $53M fine for 2018 Merrimack Valley gas disaster

 “Today’s resolution with the U.S. Attorney’s Office is an important part of addressing the impact,” the company wrote.
 “Our focus remains on enhancing safety, regaining the trust of our customers and ensuring that quality service is delivered.”

-The company’s parent, Merrillville, Indiana-based NiSource Inc., has also agreed to try to sell the company and cease any gas pipeline and distribution activities in Massachusetts, according to court documents.
+The company’s parent, Merrillville, Indiana-based NiSource Inc., also to sell the company and cease any gas pipeline and distribution activities in Massachusetts.
 Any profit from the sale of Columbia Gas of Massachusetts will be handed over to the federal government.

+Eversource announced later Wednesday that it has agreed to buy the company’s natural gas assets in Massachusetts for $1.1 billion.

+“We knew that one of the things those communities wanted was for Columbia Gas to simply go away,” U.S. Attorney Andrew Lelling told reporters.
+“The tragedy was to such an extent that it would be extremely difficult for the populations in those towns to trust this company going forward, so that was one of our priorities when we struck this deal,” he said.

+“This agreement will bring some much needed solace to those affected,” he told reporters.

+The National Transportation Safety Board blamed the explosions on overpressurized gas lines, saying the company failed to account for critical pressure sensors as workers replaced century-old cast-iron pipes in Lawrence.
+That omission caused high-pressure gas to flood the neighborhood’s distribution system at excessive levels.

-U.S. Attorney Andrew Lelling said his office’s investigation found that Columbia Gas violated minimum safety standards for starting up and shutting down gas lines through a “pattern of flagrant indifference.”
+Lelling said federal investigators found that Columbia Gas violated minimum safety standards for starting up and shutting down gas lines through a “pattern of flagrant indifference.”

+An internal company notice circulated in 2015 showed that the company knew that failing to properly account for control lines in construction projects could cause fires and explosions, officials said.
+Yet Columbia Gas cut corners to increase its bottom line, officials said.

+The company didn’t keep reliable records of control lines because it was too expensive, hired inexperienced and untrained workers, and didn’t communicate with the city of Lawrence about construction projects, Bonavolonta said.
+Columbia Gas couldn’t even give NTSB investigators an accurate picture of who its customers were in the immediate wake of the explosions, he said.

 “This disaster was caused by a whole management failure at Columbia Gas,” Lelling said.